 Occupational exposure to solvents may reproduce the entire sequence of medical anesthesia, up to loss of consciousness, and even death through paralysis of vital cardiovascular and respiratory centers.
 While such severe cases of occupational solvent poisoning are relatively uncommon under normal conditions, they may occur with unexpected accidental overexposure.

 The initial manifestations of CNS depression are frequent in workers handling solvents or mixtures of solvents in various industrial processes.
-A low boiling point, with generation of significant airborne concentrations of vapor, large surfaces from which evaporation may take place, lack of appropriate enclosure and/or exhaust ventilation systems, relatively high temperature of the work environment, and physical exercise required by the actual work performed ...
+A low boiling point, with generation of significant airborne concentrations of vapor, large surfaces from which evaporation may take place, lack of appropriate enclosure and/or exhaust ventilation systems, relatively high temperature of the work environment, and physical exercise required by the actual ...